emmawalshdev/kaytea_art/TESTING.md

 #### Navigation
 - Click the navbar company logo, confirm redirect to home page.
-- Click the 'About' link, confirm confirm redirect to About page.
+- Click the 'About' link, confirm redirect to About page.
 - Click the 'Blog' link, confirm redirect to Blog page.
 - Click the 'Shop' link, confirm that correct sub-links appear in dropdown menu.
 - Click each link in the 'Shop' dropdown menu, confirm redirect to the correct page.